yusufbata/experiments/train-problem/readme.md

 - Measure performance and optimise bottlenecks if required.

 # Assumptions
-- NOT found message specified for exact path search option.
-Assume the use of same NOT found message for other options as well.
+- Requirement specified "For test input 1 through 5, if no such route exists, output 'NO SUCH ROUTE'".
+Assume the use of same NOT found message for other (non-exact search) options as well.
 - Test input specified "the towns are named using the first few letters of the alphabet from A to D", but tracks included "E" as well.
 Assumed this is a typo.

 # Other notes